bboure/middy-appsync/README.md

 If `errorMessage` is present, it will generate a GraphQl error.
 Otherwise, the `data` field will be returned by the resolver to your field.

-The midleware automatically wrap passes a successful response from the lambda function into the `data` field and errors to the `error*` fields.
+The midleware automatically wraps a successful response from the lambda function into the `data` field and any error to the `error*` fields.

 # Usage